Your Child's Immunizations: Hepatitis B Vaccine (HepB)

 - at 6–18 months of age

-Anyone can receive the vaccine series at any time if they missed it as a baby.
-This is especially important for people who are at higher risk of getting infected, such as health care and public safety workers, people with chronic liver or kidney disease, people with HIV infection, and people who inject drugs.
+Anyone can get the vaccine series at any time if they missed it as a baby.
+This is especially important for people who are at higher risk of getting infected.
+This includes health care and public safety workers, people with chronic liver or kidney disease, people with HIV infection, and people who inject drugs.

 The HepB injection usually creates long-term immunity.
-Infants who receive the HepB series should be protected from hepatitis B infection not only throughout their childhood but also into their adult years.
+Most infants who get the HepB series are protected from hepatitis B infection beyond childhood, into their adult years.

 Eliminating the risk of infection also decreases risk for cirrhosis of the liver, chronic liver disease, and liver cancer.

-As long as the mother does not have the virus in her blood, immunization will be delayed for babies who weigh less than 4 pounds, 7 ounces (2,000 grams) at birth.
-The first dose will be given at 1 month of age or when the baby is discharged from the hospital.
+Doctors delay giving the vaccine to babies who weigh less than 4 pounds, 7 ounces (2,000 grams) at birth whose mothers do not have the virus in their blood.
+The baby will get the first dose at 1 month of age or when the baby is discharged from the hospital.

 The vaccine is not recommended if your child: